Stephen Dowes writes about the possible beginning of the end of twitter here.

 I still read RSS most mornings.
 I scan headlines, stories, and open a new tab for stories I like.
 I find the discourse on blogs richer and more deliberate.
 That there is value in twitter goes without saying, but signal to noise ratio for twitter is a bit high for my taste.

-Published on Monday, January 10, 2011 (6 years, one month, and 2 weeks ago).
+Published on Monday, January 10, 2011 (8 years, 3 months, and one week ago).
 Posted in: Educational Tech Twitter